nanakoohashi/Statistics/Theory.md

 -	µ = E(X) = ∑▒〖x*p(x)〗
 - center of the distribution
 ### Variance and Standard Deviation of a discrete random variable
+- Mean of discrete random variable = center of the distribution